rsdoiel/antenna/archives/2025/planet_2025.31.md

 date: 2025-08-07, from: Vatican News

-                    <p>Marking the 80th anniversary of the atomic bombings of Hiroshima and Nagasaki, Cardinal Cupich who is on a Pilgrimage of Peace with other US Church leaders, celebrates Mass in Nagasaki, offering a stark assessment of the U.S. decision to use atomic weapons in World War II.</p>
+                    <p>Marking the 80th anniversary of the atomic bombings of Hiroshima and Nagasaki, Cardinal Cupich, who is on a Pilgrimage of Peace with other US Church leaders,  delivers a speech at the Interreligious Symposium of Nuclear Issues and World Peace in Nagasaki, offering a stark assessment of the U.S. decision to use atomic weapons in World War II.</p>
                     <p><a href="https://www.vaticannews.va/en/church/news/2025-08/cardinal-cupich-homily-80-anniversary-nagasaki-atomic-bombing-us.html">Read all</a></p>
                     <p>&nbsp;</p>